The Victory of Faith: Relation to Triumph of the Will

+Release

+The film premiered in Berlin on 1 December 1933, and around 20 million Germans watched the film.

 Preservation status

 After the war, it was assumed that all copies had been destroyed, including Riefenstahl's personal copy, making it a lost film.
-In the 1980s, a copy turned up in the German Democratic Republic's film archives.
+In 1986, a copy turned up in the German Democratic Republic's film archives.
 Leni Riefenstahl's personal copy was later discovered in the UK as she left a copy there in 1934.
 That is the sole surviving copy which has been remastered.